LLoCO: Learning Long Contexts Offline: Related work

 \myparagraph{Retrieval-augmented Generation} Retrieval enhances the performance of LLMs in knowledge-intensive tasks such as question answering with long documents or in open-domain.
 RAG techniques are effective both in finetuned scenarios and when applied to off-the-shelf LLMs~\citep{guu2020realm, lewis2020retrievalaugmented, zhang2024raft}, and have seen many advancements recently, emphasizing improved external knowledge integration, broader query support, and enhanced content clarity~\citep{jiang2023active, schick2023toolformer, asai2023selfrag}.
 Despite the improved performance from retrieval, challenges still remain in terms of runtime efficiency~\citep{mallen2022trust} and effective filtering of irrelevant parts~\citep{shi2023large, xu2024recomp}.
 Our proposed method opens up new opportunities for capturing important information while ensuring efficient generation.

-\myparagraph{Parameter-efficient Finetuning} Parameter-efficient finetuning methods~\citep{hu_lora_2021, lester_power_2021, liu2024dora} freeze the majority of the model weights and only update a small subset to finetune large models efficiently.
+\myparagraph{Parameter-efficient Finetuning} A line of methods~\citep{hu_lora_2021, lester_power_2021, shi2023toast, liu2024dora} freezes the majority of the model weights and only updates a small subset to finetune large models efficiently.
 LoRA~\citep{hu_lora_2021} is one of the most widely adopted techniques, and recent advancements~\citep{sheng_s-lora_2023,chen_punica_2023} have focused on enhancing the system performance for deploying LoRA adaptors.
-In particular, \cite{sheng_s-lora_2023} has achieved the deployment of thousands of LoRA instances on a single Nvidia A100 GPU. \sys, which utilizes LoRA for finetuning, could benefit from those improvements to deploy LoRA adaptors efficiently in long context scenarios.
+In particular, \citet{sheng_s-lora_2023} has achieved the deployment of thousands of LoRA instances on a single NVIDIA A100 GPU. \sys, which utilizes LoRA for finetuning, could benefit from those improvements to deploy LoRA adaptors efficiently in long context scenarios.